Kyle of Durness: Physical features

 The Kyle is around 1/2 mi wide and tidal with only a narrow channel of water remaining at low tide along most of its length.
 Unlike other coastal inlets along Scotland's north coast it is not straight, having two major bends around Keoldale.
 It opens into Balnakeil Bay, which is around 2 mi wide, at its mouth.
 Faraid Head, on the eastern shore of the bay, provides the range control for the Cape Wrath military training area to the west.
 The danger area associated with the range includes sea areas to the north of the bay and the range is used for live firing from Royal Navy vessels as well as for bombing practice by the RAF.

 The River Dionard and Grudie River flow into the Kyle at its southern end with the Daill River and a number of minor streams also flowing into the Kyle along its length.
-The geology along the eastern side of the Kyle is limestone with rolling grasslands dominating.
+The geology along the eastern team of the Kyle is limestone with rolling grasslands dominating.
 The Kyle and its surrounding area forms part of the Oldshoremore, Cape Wrath and Durness Special Landscape Area.
 It contains a number of archaeological remains dating to the prehistoric period.